Recommended For Cheek Implants

 3 to 5 days

 The cheek implants recovery period lasts around 3 weeks.
 Most patients return to work in around a week after the procedure.
-A facial compression garment will be provided to patients – it needs to be worn for 3 days.
+A facial compression garment will be advised and provided to patients in order to speed up the healing process, it needs to be worn for 3 days after the cheek implants surgery.

 Cheek implants surgery risks and complications can include: